uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ```

 Note: `host.docker.internal` [may not work for some docker versions](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds)

-The rest of the instructions are using local environment as an example.

 * After updating the prometheus_config.yaml as above, run `docker-compose up` to start the local Cadence